Analysis of a Reaction-Diffusion SIR Epidemic Model with Noncompliant Behavior: Simulation Discussion

 In the ensuing figures, we let $S_0$ be a sum of four Gaussians, centered at different points around $(-5,5)$ and having different variances.
-These could be though of as population centers like urban areas, which are much more densely populated than the rural area surrounding them.
+These could be thought of as population centers like urban areas, which are much more densely populated than the rural areas surrounding them.
 Here $I_0 = S_0 / 100$, meaning that the infectious population is distributed identically to the susceptible population, but comprises only about $1 \% $ of the population.

 Figure \ref{fig:3} demonstrates theorem \ref{thm:globalStabilityNonComp}(i).
-In this simulation, the infection rate $\beta = 0.1$ is small enough that $\R_0^* < 1$, so that even when nearly the entire population is noncompliant, the infection rate is still too low to cause an outbreak.
-Note that in this case, $\xi = 1$, so all newly introduced members of the population are noncompliant.
+In this simulation, \WW{the parameters ensure that $\lambda^* = \frac{b\beta}{\nu + \delta} - (\gamma + \delta) = - \delta < 0$, so that $\R_0^* < 1$.
+In this case, even when nearly the entire population is noncompliant, the infection rate is still too low to cause an outbreak.} Note that in this case, $\xi = 0$, so all newly introduced members of the population are noncompliant.
 As far as noncompliance goes, this is somewhat of a worst case scenario, and driving the infection rate down is the only means of preventing an infection.